Felix's pov

 I don't even get the chance to finish before she cuts in, "Oh my God, dear, I'm so sorry.
 Where are you living right now?
 Do you—Oh God, do you need—"

 "Calm down, old lady," I smile at her.
 "It's nothing.
-I manage to-"
+I managed to—"

 I get cut off again.
 This time not by her, but by my own phone ringing in my pocket.
 As I pull it out to check, I find an unknown number.